tessarin/dither/README.md

 # Dither - Color Quantization and Dithering

 This is a small program dedicated to reducing the number of colors in an image.
-It operates with files in binary PPM format ([Portable PixMap][ppm]), and features automatic palette generation (using a median-cut algorithm) and dithering implemented with the Floyd-Steinberg method.
+It operates with files in PNG or binary PPM format ([Portable PixMap][ppm]), and features automatic palette generation (using a median-cut algorithm) and dithering implemented with the Floyd-Steinberg method.

 ## Installing

-#### On macOS with [Homebrew][brew]
+#### On macOS with [Homebrew][brw]

     $ brew install tessarin/core/dither

 #### Manual Installation

-Running `make` will compile the program and generate the documentation (requires Perl).
-To install, move the executable and manual file to the appropriate directories.
+Install [`libpng`][lpg] if you haven't already.
+Running `make` will then compile the program and generate the documentation (requires Perl).
+To install, move the executable and manual file to your desired and appropriate directories in your system.

     $ make
     $ mv dither ~/bin